How long does it take to train an Elephant Random Walk: Abstract

 \section{Abstract}

-We study how conditioning affects the long-term behavior of the Elephant Random Walk, focusing on its first return to the origin, namely, the time it takes to forget the training.
-When the walker is conditioned to be at position $n$ at time $n$, this return time scales as $n^{(4-4p)/(3-4p)}$ in the diffusive regime, and grows exponentially in the critical regime.
+We study how conditioning on the first $k$ steps, which we think of as training, affects the long-term behavior of the Elephant Random Walk.
+When the elephant is conditioned to be at position $k$ at time $k$, the first return time to the origin scales as $k^{(4-4p)/(3-4p)}$ in the diffusive regime, and grows exponentially in the critical regime.
+We loosely interpret this as a measurement of the rate at which the elephant forgets its training.